shinnokmp/memorygame/README.md

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

+I used some external libraries such which can be found [here](https://maxcdn.bootstrapcdn.com/font-awesome/4.6.1/css/font-awesome.min.css) and [here](https://fonts.googleapis.com/css?family=Coda)

+# Memory Game Project

 ## What is the Memory Game
 This is a simple game built to test a users memory.
 There's a deck of cards with different icons.
 ![snippet](img/snippet.PNG)